Deserts of Australia: Climate

 Australia's climate is mostly determined by the hot, sinking air of the subtropical high-pressure belt (i.e. Australian High).
 Dry conditions are associated with an El Niño–Southern Oscillation in Australia.
 Vegetation in arid areas is primarily dependent upon soil type.

-The average annual rainfall in the Australian desert ranges from 81 to 250 mm, which would make it a semi-arid climate.
-But a massive evaporation rate makes up for the higher than normal desert rainfall.
+The average annual rainfall in the Australian desert ranges from 81 to 250 mm.
+Areas with precipitation greater than 200 mm qualify for a semi-arid climate, but a massive evaporation rate makes up for the higher than normal desert rainfall.
 Central Australia is arid, with the driest areas averaging 150 mm of rainfall each year.
 Thunderstorms are relatively common in the region, with an annual average of 15 to 20 thunderstorms.
-Summer daytime temperatures range from 32 to 50 C; winter maximum temperatures average between 18 and 23 C, though will be more warmer in the north.
+Summer daytime temperatures range from 32 to 50 C; winter maximum temperatures average between 18 and 23 C, though are warmer in the north.

 Extensive areas are covered by longitudinal dunes.
 The northwestern region of the desert is one which gives rise to the heat lows which help drive the NW monsoon.
 There, almost all rain comes from monsoon thunderstorms or the occasional tropical cyclone rain depression.
 Frost does not occur in most of the area in the far north.
 The regions bordering the Gibson Desert in the far southeast may record a light frost or two every year, with frost being more prevalent in the Tanami region.
 Away from the coast winter nights can still be chilly in comparison to the warm days.
 Minimum winter temperatures dip to 6 C in most parts of the desert.